Ewen McKenzie

-Ewen James Andrew McKenzie (born 21 June 1965) is an Australian professional rugby union coach and a former international rugby player.
-He played for Australia's World Cup winning team in 1991 and earned 51 caps for the Wallabies during his test career.
-McKenzie was head coach of the Australian team from 2013 to 2014.
-He has coached in both southern and northern hemispheres, in Super Rugby for the Waratahs and Reds, and in France at Top 14 side Stade Français.
-During his playing days he was a prop and, in a representative career spanning from 1987 to 1997, he played nine seasons for the NSW Waratahs and two for the ACT Brumbies.
+Ewen James Andrew McKenzie (born 21 June 1965) is an Australian professional rugby union coach and a former player.
+A prop, he played for Australia's World Cup winning team in 1991 and earned 51 caps for the Wallabies during his test career.
+He played nine seasons for the NSW Waratahs and two for the ACT Brumbies.

+McKenzie was head coach of the Australia team from 2013 to 2014.
+He has coached in Super Rugby for the Waratahs and Reds, and in France at Top 14 side Stade Français.

 Early life

 Born in Melbourne, McKenzie was educated at Scotch College, Melbourne and at the University of New South Wales.

 Playing career

 Waratahs and Brumbies

-Ewen McKenzie played prop for the New South Wales Waratahs 37 times between 1987 and 1995, before joining the Brumbies in 1996, for the inaugural Super 12 season.
+McKenzie played prop for the New South Wales Waratahs 37 times between 1987 and 1995, before joining the Brumbies in 1996, for the inaugural Super 12 season.
 He played 36 times for the Canberra-based team until 1997, playing in the 1997 Super 12 final against the Auckland Blues, who won that match 23–7 at Eden Park.